-Each of the three alarm channels call a different PTZ operation when the 0v switch is detected by the dome.
+Each alarm channel calls a different PTZ operation when the 0v switch is detected by the dome.
 This allows the dome to immediately action the selected operation in an alarm condition.
 To set these special operations you need to enter the Alarm menu.